MayLab-UConn/BUMPy/README.md

 No installation is necessary as long as you have a python (v3) interpreter

 ### DEPENDENCIES
-just numpy!
+Just numpy!

 ### USAGE
-memcurv is designed to be used at the command line, with something like the command "python memcurv [ options ]"
+Memcurv is designed to be used at the command line, with something like the command "python memcurv [ options ]"

 For a description of command line options, use the -h option at the command line For a list of supported curved shapes, use the --list option at the command line

 ### DEVELOPMENT
-memcurv is maintained on github (link: https://github.com/scal444/memcurv) I'll happily accept code contributions to improve the tool or add shapes to the repository
+* Memcurv is maintained on github (link: https://github.com/scal444/memcurv)
+* I'll happily accept code contributions to improve the tool or add shapes to the repository
+* If there's a shape you want to simulate, I can likely make a template for it very quickly.
+Email me with a description of what you want built and I'll add it to the repository.
 ### Bugs
 To report bugs, email Kevin Boyd at kevin.boyd@uconn.edu

-### tips
+### Tips

 #### Input bilayer
 * Templates used as starting structures for memcurv need to contain WHOLE lipid molecules (ie - not broken across periodic boundaries)